 Funding opportunities are also available to students through various grants and contracts obtained through the Psychological Services Center.
-Students have obtained funded positions at various external placements throughout the greater St. Louis area providing clinical, teaching, research, and consultation services, and are typically paid approximately \$12-20 per hour.
-Students interested in a funded external placement should consult the "Book of Jobs" available on-line and speak with advanced students who may hold a funded external position.
+Students have obtained funded positions at various external placements throughout the greater St. Louis area providing clinical, teaching, research, and consultation services, and are typically paid between \$16 - 30 per hour.
+Students interested in a funded external placement should consult the "Job Book" available online and speak with advanced students who may hold a funded external position.
 Prior to applying for any position, students must first speak with their advisors to determine their suitability and qualifications for the position.
 Students must obtain written approval from their advisor and the Director of the Clinical Psychology Program for any external placement or employment.
 Additionally, students must enroll in PSY 589X: Clerkship for each semester during which they are engaged in any psychology-related placement or employment.